dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 2/README.md

 127.0.1.1 k8s-master
 </code></pre>

-Worker nodes' hostnames are not included in the hosts file as DNS is used in this lab.
+Worker nodes' hostnames are not included in the hosts file oon the master, as DNS is used in this lab.
 If DNS does not exist then each node should be able to access each other by name hence all nodes need to be included to the hosts file on each of them.

+3. Check the interfaces on the node

+<pre><code>
+vmware@k8s-master:~$ <b>ip link show</b>
+1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN mode DEFAULT group default qlen 1000
+    link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00
+2: ens160: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc mq state UP mode DEFAULT group default qlen 1000
+    link/ether 00:50:56:b4:28:b8 brd ff:ff:ff:ff:ff:ff
+3: ens192: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc mq master ovs-system state UP mode DEFAULT group default qlen 1000
+    link/ether 00:50:56:b4:0a:52 brd ff:ff:ff:ff:ff:ff
+</code></pre>

-3. Configure a static IP on each node.
+4. Configure a static IP on the first interface

 <pre><code>
 sudo vi /etc/netplan/50-cloud-init.yaml